brendanboyle87/brendanjboyle/content/posts/2019-03-02-how-i-started-a-blog-in-an-hour-with-gatsby-js-and-netlify.md

 draft: false
 date: 2019-03-02T19:50:21.798Z
 description: >-
-  Short walkthrough of how to get a blog up and running using Gatsby.js/Netlify and a comparison of this stack to my previous experiences using Wordpress.
+  Short description how I got this blog up and running using Gatsby.js/Netlify and a comparison of this stack to my previous experience using Wordpress.
 category: 'Serverless '
 tags:
   - Serverless